Kuro (manga): Publication

 Written and illustrated by the duo Somato, Kuro started on Shueisha's Aoblo! website on May 24, 2011.
 On November 30, 2012, Aoblo! was relaunched as Aoharu Online, and the series resumed publication there on January 31, 2013.
 The website ended service on December 27, 2013, and the series resumed on the Tonari no Young Jump website on January 17, 2014.
 Shueisha collected its chapters in three tankōbon volumes, with the first one released on May 19, 2014; the third volume was released on June 17, 2016, while the series concluded on Tonari no Young Jump a week later on June 24.

 A ten-page special crossover chapter with Somato's next manga series, Shadows House, titled "Shadows House × Kuro" (シャドーハウス × 黒, Shadō Hausu Kuro), was published in Young Jump Heroine on August 10, 2022.

 In October 2025, Yen Press announced that it had licensed the manga for English release in North America.
+The series was released in a 392-pages "Complete Edition" volume on May 26, 2026.